YuzhouCheng66/GRL/README.md

 GRL model when the training process ends.

 ## Tutorial
-You can simply open "main.ipython" in Jupyter-Notebook to simulate the GRL algorithm, and observe the simulation process in SUMO platform.
+You can simply open "main.ipython" in Jupyter Notebook to simulate the GRL algorithm, and observe the simulation process in SUMO platform.
 You can generate training plot such as Reward curve: